 The Head explains “We want to create a setting where there are big sisters to mentor little sisters in a school that is a home to girls aged from four right through to 18.
-Our junior pupils will benefit from new specialist spaces for art, science and design.
-With a dedicated early years playground and a tree-lined lawn at the centre of the site, our younger pupils will have a space to play, to discover, and to learn on a unique campus in our vibrant, buzzing city.”
+Our junior pupils benefit from new specialist spaces for art, science and design.
+With a dedicated early years playground and a tree-lined lawn at the centre of the site, our younger pupils have a space to play, to discover, and to learn on a unique campus in our vibrant, buzzing city.”

 The ground floor of the Temple will be used as a collaborative space for all, and the basement will have state-of-the-art music facilities for the school’s musicians to learn and practise in.

-Sixth Form Space
+Amazing New Sixth Form Space